ArielJiang1/Creative-Coding-Tutorial/MagicDande/README.md

   margin-left: auto;
   margin-right: auto;">

 Aha!
-Now we get a much more scattered pattern.
-It looks a bit boring.
+Now I get a much more scattered pattern.
+It still looks a bit boring though.
 The circles are of the same size.
 What about having bigger circles for outer layers?

 ```JavaScript
 circle(x1, y1, 6 + r * 3.5);